-(h) (1) Each county and city and county shall share translation services for the ballot pamphlet and shall provide the authority a certified invoice that details the incremental cost of including the measure on the ballot, as well as the total costs associated with the election.

-- (2) The authority shall reimburse each county and city and county participating in the election for the incremental cost of submitting the measure to the voters.
-These costs shall be reimbursed from revenues derived from the tolls if the measure is approved by the voters, or, if the measure is not approved, from any bridge toll revenues administered by the authority. - (i) If the voters approve a toll increase pursuant to this section, the authority shall establish an independent oversight committee no later than January 1, 2020, within six months of the effective date of the toll increase to ensure that any toll revenues generated pursuant to this section are expended consistent with the applicable requirements set forth in Section 30914.7.
+- (g) If a majority of all the voters voting on the question at the special election do not approve the toll increase, the authority may by resolution resubmit the measure to the voters at a subsequent general election.
+If a majority of all of the voters vote affirmatively on the measure, the authority may adopt the toll increase and establish its effective date and establish the completion dates for all reports and studies required by Sections 30914.7 and 30950.3. - (h) (1) Each county and city and county shall share translation services for the ballot pamphlet and shall provide the authority a certified invoice that details the incremental cost of including the measure on the ballot, as well as the total costs associated with the election. - (2) The authority shall reimburse each county and city and county participating in the election for the incremental cost of submitting the measure to the voters.
+These costs shall be reimbursed from revenues derived from the tolls if the measure is approved by the voters, or, if the measure is not approved, from any bridge toll revenues administered by the authority. - (i) If the voters approve a toll increase pursuant to this section, the authority shall establish an independent oversight committee no later than January 1, 2020, to ensure that any toll revenues generated pursuant to this section are expended consistent with the applicable requirements set forth in Section 30914.7.
 The oversight committee shall include two representatives from each county within the jurisdiction of the commission.
 Each representative shall be appointed by the applicable county board of supervisors and serve a four-year term and shall be limited to two terms.
-The oversight committee shall annually review the expenditure of funds by the authority for the projects and programs specified in Section 30914.7 and prepare and submit a report to the transportation committee of each house of the Legislature summarizing its findings.
-The oversight committee may request any documents from the authority to assist the committee in performing its functions. - (j) If voters approve a toll increase pursuant to this section, the authority shall annually prepare a report to the Legislature, in conformance with Section 9795 of the Government Code, on the status of the projects and programs funded pursuant to Section 30914.7. - (k) Except as provided in subdivision (c) of Section 30916 and Section 30918, the toll rates contained in a toll schedule increase adopted by the authority pursuant to this section shall not be changed without statutory authorization by the Legislature.
+The oversight committee shall annually review the expenditure of funds by the authority for the projects and programs specified in Section 30914.7 and prepare a report summarizing its findings.
+The oversight committee may request any documents from the authority to assist the committee in performing its functions. - (j) If voters approve a toll increase pursuant to this section, the authority shall annually prepare a report to the Legislature, in conformance with Section 9795 of the Government Code, on the status of the projects and programs funded pursuant to Section 30914.7.